fabiofranchino/blog/_posts/2017-04-26-aframe-d3js-first-steps.md

 ## Welcome D3.js to the party

-D3.js loves the DOM, therefore the A-Frame markup can be manipulated by it.
+D3.js loves the HTML markup, therefore the A-Frame markup can be manipulated by it.

 Let's try to write a typical D3.js script to bind an array of values to a list of HTML elements, this time using Aframe tags: